Now available!

 Linear power supply

 Many small phonostages today use an external switching power supply that can inject nasty audio frequency currents straight from the mains into the audio ground path between the phonostage and power amplifier, resulting in unpleasant buzzes, hums, and whines.
 In most cases this adds a most unwelcome accompaniment to the music.
-Switchers also have a very undesirable habit of allowing the 0V output 'ground' to 'float' at 80V RMS or so; more than enough to damage sensitive line inputs when hot swapping equipment.
+Switchers also have a very undesirable habit of allowing the 0V reference to 'float' at 80V RMS or so if not connected to grounded equipment; more than enough to damage sensitive line inputs when hot swapping equipment.
 Switching supplies are also notoriously unreliable as they combine electronics and heat together into a small form factor...

 By using an external linear transformer to interface with the mains, the MC PRO affords far better isolation from the mains than switchers, without any high frequency switching noise or ground path current.
 The transformer's double insulation and leakage capacitance also block off a potential route for ground loops.
 As the transformer is external its troublesome magnetic field stays outside of the enclosure and well away from the sensitive electronics contained within, where they might induce hum.
 External transformer based power supplies, while not as cheap or convenient as switching ones for a low parts count and corresponding low cost, have an excellent track record for longevity and are easily replaced in the highly unlikely event of failure.